 In this series, professionals share their WOM (word-of-mouth) marketing secrets.
 Read the stories about contagious content, WOM and viral marketing here.

+How can we create content that will go viral?
+What is the recipe for digital WOM (dWOM) and viral marketing?
 This post explains the five critical steps you need to take to succeed with viral marketing.
+Slides and checklist included.

 Lots of people will tell you what you should do when using social media or how to do word-of-mouth (WOM) marketing.
 This is not one of those posts.